umdcs/UMDCS_LaTeX_ThesisTemplate/README.md

 document for the first pass at finding references.
 The biber command will pull these references from your bibliography file and prepare them for inclusion in your document.
-The final step brings everything together and creates MS_CS_Thesis.pdf.
+The final step brings everything together and creates the UMDCS_MSThesis.pdf file.
 Note that if you haven't modified your bibliography file (UMDCS_MSThesis.bib), then you needn't re-run the first two steps each time.

 ## A Note on Images:
 To include images, you will use the "includegraphics" macro or the